 - Repay any student loans.
 When a promissory note is signed, it is an agreement to repay the loan.

 - Notify the University of a change in name, address, or attendance status.
-If a student has a Federal Direct Student Loan, he or she must also notify the loan service provider of these changes.
+If students have a Federal Direct Student Loan, he or she must also notify the loan service provider of these changes.

 - Satisfactorily perform the work agreed upon in a Federal College Work-Study job.